GianmarcoDisario/gianmarcodisario/docs/_posts/2024-02-12-ignoring-cod.md

 Subsequently, I will take a look at neural networks and explain the Universal Approximation Theorem.
 Since the Universal Approximation Theorem only holds for single layer neural networks, we will look if it possible to extend this unique property of single layer neural networks to deeper networks.
 Once we have these building blocks in place, we are going to combine them to see how they can be used to approximate the way giant neural networks can still learn.

 # Curse of Dimensionality
 As most data scientists are familiar with the main concepts of the curse of dimensionality, they will not be set out in this blogpost.
-In case you are not that familiar with it, the following video lecture covers it in the best 30 minute version that I have come across.
+In case you are not that familiar with it, the following video lecture covers it in the best 30 minute version that I have come across (From about 01:00 until 31:00).

 <center>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BbYV8UfMJSA?si=DxY1wVyrLNKXwg11&amp;start=66" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BbYV8UfMJSA?si=DxY1wVyrLNKXwg11&amp;start=60" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

 <br>